New Zealand five-dollar note: Design

 There have been seven different series of New Zealand banknotes, and the five-dollar note was introduced with the third series of banknote.

 Third series (1967–1982)

 The first five-dollar notes were issued alongside the first one-dollar, two-dollar, ten-dollar, twenty-dollar, and one-hundred-dollar notes with the introduction of the New Zealand dollar on 10 July 1967.
 They were made of cotton-based paper.
 The design was selected by a six-person design committee appointed in 1964, which included Alexander McLintock, Stewart Bell Maclennan and Professor John Simpson, Dean of the Faculty of Fine Arts at the University of Canterbury.

 All the notes of this series had Queen Elizabeth II on the front, and a watermark of Captain James Cook.
 They also had a New Zealand bird and the plant most closely associated with that species on the back.
-The five-dollar note featured a tui perched on a kowhai tree.
+The five-dollar note featured a tūī perched on a kōwhai tree.